rbapiros/create-vm-openshift-demo/README.md

 - The main playbook file is [`all-in-one.yml`](./all-in-one.yml).
 - This playbook handles:
-  - Creating a Fedora VM with specified CPU, memory, and disk settings.
+  - Creating a VM with specified CPU, memory, and disk settings.
   - Adding an extra DataVolume disk if it doesn’t already exist.
   - Updating the VM’s CPU and memory configuration safely.
   - Managing VM lifecycle (stopping before updates, restarting after).